IST-EVA-Support/EVA_Show-Case/src/demo/cookie-inspection/README.md

 *Sign up the Azure Service can be found at this page https://azurelessons.com/create-azure-free-account/#Create_Azure_Free_Account

-*Creat new project in Custom Vision can be found at the EVA Portal: < Under Construction >
+*Creat new project in Custom Vision can be found at the EVA Portal: https://eva-support.adlinktech.com/

 <a id="Run-This-Showcase-Through-EVA-IDE"></a>